jh-leong/Demo/README.md

 # Dmeo
-my demo
-some simple demo :)
+Some simple demo :)
-hope you like it.
+Hope you like it.